vincentcoquillard/javaTalkProject/README.md

 TSHIBUNZI Cippora Sagesse: Role: UML implementation, Client SERVER  Tasks:

 COQUILLARD Vincent: Role: Communication between database and software.
-Tasks: .
+Tasks:

 TETU Raphaël: Role: Design of the software.
-Tasks:
+Tasks:Implementation of the messageWindow and all the design of the UI.

-SIBONI Elie:Role: Tasks:
+SIBONI Elie: Role: Tasks:

 CAZENAVE Vincent: Role: Interface implementation.
-Tasks:
+Tasks: Implementation of the ConnectionWindow, RegisterGUI, groupWindow; and messageWindow with Raphaël TETU.

 We chose to use the AGILE model using the scrum method for many reasons: